A topic from the subject of Literature Review in Chemistry.

 Procedure:

-1. Prepare a series of solutions with varying concentrations of potassium iodide and hydrogen peroxide.
+1. Prepare a series of solutions with varying concentrations of potassium iodide (KI) and hydrogen peroxide (H₂O₂).
+Keep the total volume constant for each solution.

-3. Start the reaction by adding a known amount of sodium thiosulfate solution to the flask.
+3. Add a known amount of sodium thiosulfate (Na₂S₂O₃) solution to each flask.

-4. Immediately start the stopwatch and record the time it takes for the solution to turn from blue to colorless.
+4. Immediately start the stopwatch and record the time it takes for the solution to turn from colorless to blue.
+(The blue color indicates the presence of I₃⁻, indicating that the thiosulfate has been consumed).

-5. Repeat steps 1-4 with different concentrations of potassium iodide and hydrogen peroxide.
+5. Repeat steps 1-4 with different concentrations of potassium iodide and hydrogen peroxide, keeping other variables constant.
+Consider using a design of experiment (DOE) to optimize the number of runs needed.

-• Accurately measure the volumes of all solutions.
+• Accurately measure the volumes of all solutions using appropriate volumetric glassware.

 • Record the time accurately using a stopwatch.